Home

 Intaglio:

-Intaglio printing is the opposite.
+Intaglio printing is the opposite of relief printing.
 The plate is inked, and the surface is wiped clean, so ink remains in the etched groves.
 Dampened paper is pressed onto the plate under great pressure - to force the paper into the groves.
 The ink in the groves transfers onto the paper.
 This process can be done by cutting groves into the plate, or a resin can be applied to the matrix.
 Paper is placed on top of the matrix, and a drawing is done.
 Where the artist has drawn, the resin transfers onto the paper - leaving the metal plate exposed.
 The plate is soaked in acid, and these exposed areas are etched.

 Printed Circuit Board